Imaging Core Facility

 - Widefield Microscopes

-The Imaging Core Facility is located in a secured area with 24/7 surveillance that requires prior approval prior to access.
+The Imaging Core Facility is located in a secured area with 24/7 surveillance that requires prior approval to access.
 Visitors will need a photo ID to obtain a Guest Pass at the security desk in the building's lobby for temporary access to the facility.